-4.2 Geographical extent Core Recommendation 3 Core data on Geographical Names should be available on whole territory, both land and sea.
-2 Current Tables and their attributes of the EuroGeoNames database:

-http://www.eurogeographics.org/sites/default/files/EGN_DB_tables_attributes1.pdf or the Feature classification developed for the EuroGeoNames Project.
-It consists of 8 main classes and 27 sub-classes: https://wiki.gdi-de.org/display/wgtdfg/F3.3+Reference+materials+and+classifications NOTE 1: in practice, land features should be given first priority (due to the populated named places with persons-related use cases) but named places in coastal and sea areas are also necessary.
-NOTE 2: Open sea is not part of a national territory.
+4.2 Geographical extent 4.2.1 Case of named places inside own Member State Core Recommendation 3 Core data on Geographical Names should be available for whole administrative area of a country: both land and sea.
+NOTE 1: In practice, land features should be given first priority (due to the populated named places with persons-related use cases) but named places in coastal and sea areas are also necessary.
+4.2.2 Case of named places outside own Member State Core Recommendation 4 Core data on Geographical Names should be provided wherever they exist, i.e. on whole world if possible.
+NOTE 1: This recommendation includes geographical names located in any other Member State and those located in open sea.
+NOTE 2: In practice, named places on territory of other European countries should be given first priority as they are required to enable the production of a pan-European gazetteer.
+NOTE 3: Open sea is not part of any national territory.
 Names do not have official status; however, they are of key interest and some arrangement has to be found among the international community in order to ensure the capture and delivery of data on these open sea named places.
 4.3 Levels of detail and data capture rules Theme Geographical Names is required at various levels of detail, from large scale (Master level 1) to Global.
-The data capture rules will mainly depend of course on the level of detail but also on the nativeness of the name, i.e. if the name is an endonym or an exonym.
-4.3.1 Case of endonyms Core Recommendation 4 Core named places should include first populated areas and then the natural named place of main interest that are not in other core themes (mainly landform), land cover).
+The data capture rules will mainly depend of course on the level of detail but also on the location.
+4.3.1 Case of named places inside own Member State Core Recommendation 5 Core named places should include first populated areas and then the natural named place of main interest that are not in other core themes (mainly landform, land cover).
 NOTE 1: Populated places are of key importance for many SDG related use cases.